ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

 	![](./images/image60a.png)

 	In a replica pod the queue manager shows *Replica*.

-	We will not test every possibility, but the following are possible displays to expect.
-Review the possibilities.

-	* An active instance of the queue manager named **mq05ha** would report the following status:

-			QMNAME(mq05ha)                 STATUS(Running)

-	* A replica instance of the queue manager would report the following status:

-			QMNAME(mq05ha)                 STATUS(Replica)

-	* An inactive instance would report the following status:

-			QMNAME(mq05ha)                 STATUS(Ended Immediately)

 1. To determine Native HA operational status of the instance in the specified pod: